 Specialising in London legal

 There’s a great synergy between the consultants in our London legal team and Danny and Tom echo that.
-Although each specialise in particular roles and practice areas, they help each other with any business that might overlap, or where a client has several staffing needs.
+Although each specialise in particular London based legal roles and practice areas, they help each other with any business that might overlap, or where a client has several staffing needs.

 Danny tackles Disputes, Litigation and Arbitration positions, everything from NQ up to Partner level.
 He also specialises in TMT, IP and Data Protection roles.
 Disputes alone is a very busy area to recruit for, especially when you consider everyone does a seat in Commercial Litigation in the City.
 But Danny is not fazed by a busy desk, in fact he gets a real buzz from being busy and handles his workload with meticulous detail.